NASA-AMMOS/AIT-Core/doc/source/command_intro.rst

     A **string** denoting the name of this argument

 type:
     A **string** specifying the data type of the argument.
-You can see all the valid primitive types that will be accepted here by looking at ``bliss.dtype.PrimitiveTypes``.
+You can see all the valid primitive types that will be accepted here by looking at ``bliss.core.dtype.PrimitiveTypes``.

 bytes:
     Specifies which byte(s) in the command filled by this argument.
 This can be specified as a single integer or as a list of integers (in the case of a range of bytes).